jsiegenthaler/homebridge-eosstb/README.md

 # IMPORTANT NOTICE

 <hr><b>

-09 May 2026: Logon method for CH is currently in testing, available shortly from v2.4.0.
+* 09 May 2026: Logon method for CH is currently in testing, available shortly from v2.4.0.
 See alpha and beta versions if you wish to test.

-22 August 2025: Logon method for NL confirmed working again, available from v2.3.6.
+* 22 August 2025: Logon method for NL confirmed working again, available from v2.3.6.

-22 June 2024: Logon method for BE confirmed working again, available from v2.3.2.
+* 22 June 2024: Logon method for BE confirmed working again, available from v2.3.2.

 The logon method to the backend systems changed in January / February 2024.
 I managed to get CH working again from April 2026 for CH.
-NL was confirmed owrking OK in May 2026.
-As at 15 June 2024, BE users have reported a fix for BE which I have added in to v2.3.2, and from 22 August 2025 NL users have assisted with a fix for NL, released in v2.3.6.

-If you know anything about session authentication and are able to help, please get in touch.
+NL was confirmed working OK in May 2026.
+BE was confirmed working OK in June 2024.

 </b><hr>

 [![npm](https://badgen.net/npm/dt/homebridge-eosstb)](https://www.npmjs.com/package/homebridge-eosstb)